 Winner, 2008, CONNECT Lifetime Contribution Award/Technology

-Barbara Bry, the chief operating officer of Blackbird Ventures, has been on the founding team of two companies and three non-profit organizations, and served one term on the San Diego City Council.
+Barbara Bry, the chief operating officer and chief financial officer of Blackbird Ventures, has been on the founding team of two companies and three non-profit organizations, and served one term on the San Diego City Council.
 Barbara was a co-founder of Atcom, the leader in developing Internet kiosks and high speed internet access in hotel rooms.
 The company was sold in 1999 in a transaction valued at $80 million and is now owned by Cisco.
 In addition, Barbara was on the founding management team of Proflowers.com, that completed a successful initial public offering in December 2003 as Provide Commerce and was sold to Liberty Media for $477 million in 2006.

 Barbara is also the founder of San Diego Athena, athenasd.org, San Diego’s premier organization for women technology executives and entrepreneurs.
 She spent 10 years at the University of California, San Diego where she was the first associate director of CONNECT, which has received international recognition for its efforts in linking technology entrepreneurs with the resources they need for success.
 She served also as the founding editor and CEO of Voice of San Diego, an innovative news and information Web site that has been featured nationally for its leadership in community based journalism.